Jethet/wiki-hh/Various/writingPseudoCode.md

-# How to write a Pseudo-code?
+# How to write a Pseudo-code

 1. Arrange the sequence of tasks and write the pseudocode accordingly.
 1. Start with the statement of a pseudo code which establishes the main